The Politics of Plan Z

 Germany did far better than even Hitler had expected.
 Britain agreed that Germany could build a fleet equal to 35 percent of British tonnage in all categories except submarines; the Germans could match 100% of British tonnage in that category.
 Hitler told Raeder to move ahead with plans for two more “pocket battleships,” but now they could be expanded from 10,000-ton armored cruisers to 25,000-ton battle cruisers.

 The ships that became Scharnhorst and Gneisenau drew heavily on the old Imperial Navy’s battle cruiser designs, but would always be called “battleships” by the Kriegsmarine, as the Reichsmarine now formally became.
-While Raeder and Hitler discussed armed the two new ships with 350mm (13.8-inch) or 380mm (15-inch) guns, Krupp had already begun work on the 280mm (11-inch) turrets for the new armored cruisers, and these would be the heavy weapons installed on the new ships.
+While Raeder and Hitler discussed arming the two new ships with 350mm (13.8-inch) or 380mm (15-inch) guns, Krupp had already begun work on the 280mm (11-inch) turrets for the new armored cruisers, and these would be the heavy weapons installed on the new ships.

 Raeder finally had his battleships, even if they were very weak ones, and received permission to start work on first-rate battleships.
 Drafting work on a new battleship – one heavily influenced by old Imperial Navy design practices – had begun in 1932, before Hitler’s rise to power.
-The naval agreement would have allowed 406mm (16-inch) guns as the ships’ main armament, but Krupp had already invested in developed a 15-inch gun during design work for Scharnhorst and now lobbied heavily for this weapon’s use in the new ships.
+The naval agreement would have allowed 406mm (16-inch) guns as the ships’ main armament, but Krupp had already invested in developing a 15-inch gun during design work for Scharnhorst and now lobbied heavily for this weapon’s use in the new ships.
 Raeder told Hitler that the 15-inch gun would be acceptable to the Navy, and the Führer went along on political grounds, as this would be less threatening to the British.

 Plans for a much larger fleet expansion program began to take shape in 1938.
 British reactions to the German annexations of the Sudetenland and Austria convinced Hitler that a future war with Britain had become likely, and to wage such a war Germany would need a more powerful Navy.
 Plan X, centered on six large battleships, gave way to Plan Y, which put more emphasis on a successor to the “pocket battleships” to serve as a long-range commerce raider.
 Plan Z simply tossed all of the different factions’ wish lists into one, and this was the plan Raeder presented in Hitler in January 1939.
-After some revisions Hitler approved the plan, and granted the Kriegsmarine top priority for funding and materials (particular steel).
+After some revisions Hitler approved the plan, and granted the Kriegsmarine top priority for funding and materials (particularly steel).

 The ten-year plan called for 10 battleships (including the four already completed or under construction), a dozen new-model armored cruisers (an improved version of the “pocket battleships”), four aircraft carriers, five heavy cruisers, 22 light cruisers (including the six already in service), 22 scout cruisers, 68 destroyers plus smaller craft.